SimonAsaert/ZellaBackground/People.md

 <H3>1 BBY-2 ABY</H3>

-When she entered into her teenage-young adulthood, she met Berhtram.
+When she entered into her teenage-young adulthood, she met <a href="https://simonasaert.github.io/ZellaBackground/People.html#berhtram-delsarro">Berhtram</a>.
 Their opposite visions, personalities, truths brought them closer and soon a kindling relationship formed between them.
 On their wedding, their families managed to raise enough funds to pay for them to leave Balosaur and start life anew elsewhere.<br><br>

 <H3>2-5 ABY</H3>

-The journey was far from glamarous, but they soon touched down on Nevarro.
-At first they tried to make aquaintance in the capital, living rough and working in the cantina or the mechanics wherever there was an opening for a Clerk.
+The journey was far from glamorous, but they soon touched down on Nevarro.
+At first they tried to make acquaintance in the capital, living rough and working in the cantina or the mechanics wherever there was an opening for a Clerk.
 She learnt how to manage customers, finances, orders, general management.<br><br>

 <H3>5-17 ABY</H3>